 Kashmir.
 Hindus and Buddhists were fighting in Sri Lanka until a peace

-agreement was recently signed.
+agreement was signed.

 God and the Bible are intolerant:

 Incoming Email: Show me in the Bible where it says to tolerate other religions.
 God said drive out other religions, because when you live with them they will pull you away from HIM.

 Our response: I'm glad that you asked.
 We have an essay on that very topic at http://religioustolerance.org/tol_bibl.htm We also have a companion essay on intolerance in the Bible at http://religioustolerance.org/intol_bibl.htm which is MUCH longer.

-killing and even genocide.
-Consider the past situation between Jews, Muslims
+Consider the situation in the recent past between Jews, Muslims

 and Christians in Lebanon.
 Consider the past conflict between Serbian

-Cyprus, Kosovo, Macedonia, Sudan, Israel, Sri Lanka, India, Pakistan,
+Cyprus, Kosovo, Macedonia, Sudan, Israel,

 Philippines, etc. These are all countries with segments of their population